 Florida law enforcement agencies struggle with attrition within ranks

 Officer Dionis Veras is undeterred.
-He came to Port Saint Lucie after serving four years with the New York City Police Department.
-He loves his patrol beat and said of his new community, “I think it’s important to get out there.
-I go down the street.
-They say ‘I love you, we support you, we thank you’ (for his service.)”
+He came to Port St. Lucie after serving four years with the New York City Police Department.
+He loves his patrol beat and said of his new community, "I think it's important to get out there."

+"I go down the street," he said.
+"They say, 'I love you.
+We support you.
+Thank you.
+Thank you for your service.'"

-Officer Veras is one of 280 sworn officers in Port Saint Lucie and the department is confident it can maintain and grow the ranks.
+Veras is one of 280 sworn officers in the Port St. Lucie Police Department, which is confident it can maintain and grow the ranks.

 Del Toro said his department is committed to engagement with an increasingly diverse community and said recruits have to know that as they come in the door.